ros2/design/articles/141_static_remapping.md

 - A node has name `talker`
 - A user gives the rules `talker:__ns:=/my_namespace` then `talker:__node:=foo`, or vice versa
-- The final fully qualified name is `/my_namespace/foo` because the namespace and node name remap are applied without affecting each other
+- The final fully qualified name is `/my_namespace/foo` because the namespace and node name remap rules both match against the orignal node name before remappings are applied

 **Example of a default and node specific namespace remap:**